CSE Software Development Standards

 User Story

-† (issue title) contains the user story text.
-It should only contain the text of the user story.
-The text must follow the user story template: "As a role, I want action taken so that observable outcome".
-Make certain that the role provides insight as to why this feature is important, the action taken describes what the role does to trigger the feature, and the observable outcome describes how the role knows the action taken completed successfully.
+† (title) contains the user story (or requirement) text.
+It should only contain that text.
+The text must follow the template: "As a role, I want action so that goal achieved".
+The role provides insight as to who the stakeholder for this retirement is, the action describes what the role does to trigger the feature, and the goal achieved describes how the role knows the feature worked.

-‡ (issue description) contains all of the acceptance tests for the story.
-Write "Acceptance tests" in bold as the start of this text.
-All of the acceptance tests needed for this story should follow.
-Each acceptance test must be labeled and there should be a blank line between each test.
-Within an acceptance test, each step should be numbered.
-These tests will be run by an untrained user, so you need to specify all of the details about what to do or what should be seen and avoid any jargon.
+‡ (description) contains all of the acceptance tests for the story.
+All of the acceptance tests needed for this story should be written in the description area.
+Each acceptance test must be labeled and then followed by a numbered list of steps to take.
+Add a blank line between each of the tests.
+These tests will be run by an untrained user, so make certain you specify all the inputs that need to be entered and exact details of what they should see.

-* (labels) should only contain "User Story" when the story is created in the Backlog.
-The current sprint should be added as a label when the story is added to the "Planned" pipeline.
+* (tags) "User Story" or "Requirement" should be added to the card when the card is created.
+The current sprint should be added as a tag when the story is added to the "Planned" list.
 Ideally stories will be completed in the sprint in which it is started.
 When a story cannot be completed by the end of the sprint, it will have to carry over to the next sprint.
-In these cases, do NOT remove the original sprint label, but instead have the issue include labels from the original sprint label and the new sprint.
+In these cases, do NOT remove the original sprint tag, but instead __have the card include tags from the original sprint and the new sprint.

-Each task should be created using the "New Card" button in Trello.
-Below is an image of an example task and this is followed by an explanation of the required elements.
+Each task should also be created as a card on the scrum board.
+Below is an image on an example task and this is followed by an explanation of the required elements.

 Task

-‡ (issue description) contains all of the task tests for the story.
-Write "Task tests" in bold as the start of this text.
-All of the task tests needed for this task should follow.
+‡ (description) contains all of the task tests for the story.
+All of the task tests needed for this task should be written out.
 Each task test must be labeled and there should be a blank line between each test.
-If unit tests are being used, then the name(s) of the file.
+If unit tests are being used, then list the name(s) of the file.
 If the task tests use step-by-step instructions, each step should be numbered.
-These tests will be run by a developer user, so jargon and technical details are expected.
+These tests will be run by a developer, so jargon and technical details are expected.
 Be certain to specify all of the details about what to do or what should be verified in that test.

-§ (issue dependencies) will link the task to the user story for which it was created.
-Tasks never list user stories as dependencies so this button should not be used in the task "issue".
-(Not shown in this image) Issue comments MUST be used to record the URLs and findings in any research-related tasks.
+(Not shown in this image) Card comments MUST be used to record the URLs and findings in any research-related tasks.
 Comments can also be used to provide updates or communicate information in all tasks.

 Github